 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Precautions While Using cyclosporine

-cyclosporine may cause blurred vision or other vision problems.
-If any of these occur, do not drive, use machines, or do anything else that could be dangerous if you are not able to see well.
+Cyclosporine may cause blurred vision or other vision problems.
+If any of these occur, do not drive or do anything else that could be dangerous until you know how cyclosporine affects you.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur: